• Skip to primary navigation

 Kalakand v/s Milk Cake

-While both sweets are made by cooking and reducing milk, sugar and cardamom, Milk cake is cooked a little differently and has a much more grainier, drier texture than kalakand.
+While both sweets are made by cooking and reducing milk, sugar, and cardamom, Milk cake is cooked a little differently and has a much grainier, drier texture than kalakand.

-Kalakand is made with chenna/paneer, while Milk cake is made with adding alum (phitkari) to milk to curdle it, which gives the more grainy texture to it.
+Kalakand is made with chenna/paneer, while Milk cake is made by adding alum (phitkari) to milk to curdle it, which gives a more grainy texture to it.

 Milk cake is also typically brownish in color, while kalakand is white.
 The brown color is achieved by cooling the kalakand slowly in a cloth to retain the heat for longer.

 What I am sharing here is more like a smoother burfi.
-It is not as grainy, but can be depending in the ricotta cheese used.
+It is not as grainy but can be depending on the ricotta cheese used.

 This easy Kalakand is: